 Impact of Street Health to date

-During the first 18 months of operation, Street Health has been able to engage the majority of the rough sleeping population in the Perth CBD, with high levels of acceptance within the group which facilitates engagement with the more reclusive individuals.
+During the first 18 months of operation, Street Health was able to engage the majority of the rough sleeping population in the Perth CBD, with high levels of acceptance within the group which facilitates engagement with the more reclusive individuals.
 In the 12 months 2015-2016, Street Health has carried out 929 consultations in 427 rough sleeping individuals.
 Examples of the care provided include 128 major wound dressings and 81 minor wound care events, 24 diagnoses of diabetes and 17 urgent mental health referrals.
+During the 2017/2018 period, 18% of Street Health patients decreased their number of hospital days and 62% showed no change in their number of hospital days, indicating that they did not become sicker and spend more of their time in hospital, despite the health risks associated with sleeping rough.
 The presence of an Assertive Outreach worker on Street Health rounds brings expertise in community services for rehousing and support to public places to start the process of engaging rough sleepers in coming off the street and into accommodation to address the social determinants of health.
 The coupling of health and community services means that Street Health is able to make a real impact on the lives of rough sleepers, recognising that both issues need to be addressed simultaneously.
-Thanks to Street Health, many rough sleepers are now regularly attending a general practice and are being rehoused and supported by programs such Street to Home and the 50 Lives 50 Homes collaboration.
+Thanks to Street Health, many rough sleepers are now regularly attending a general practice and are being rehoused and supported by programs such as Street to Home and the 50 Lives 50 Homes collaboration.

 How Street Health operates

 The Street Health service commenced in January 2015 with start-up funding from the 2014 Impact100 Award.
-It aims to address this group’s lack of access to medical care by engaging rough sleepers where they are, in public spaces, rather than expecting them to present to medical facilities.
+It aims to address this group's lack of access to medical care by engaging rough sleepers where they are, in public spaces, rather than expecting them to present to medical facilities.
 This is particularly important for Aboriginal people who comprise more than one third of the street homeless in the EMHS area.
-Over the last 18 months, Street Health team has consisted of a Homeless Healthcare nurse and Assertive Outreach Worker (from Ruah or Uniting Care West) who work in public spaces in the Perth CBD for three hours (usually 6am – 9am) five days per week.
+The Street Health team has consists of a Homeless Healthcare nurse and Assertive Outreach Worker (from Ruah or Uniting Care West) who work in public spaces in the Perth CBD for two hours (usually 7am - 9am) three days per week, on Mondays, Wednesdays and Fridays.
+As of the 7thof January 2019 a secondary Street Health clinic has been operating in Fremantle, twice a week on Tuesdays and Thursdays.
 They target places where the rough sleepers congregate such as soup kitchens, parks and malls.
 Their initial focus is on engagement, gaining trust and encouraging rough sleepers to start using services such as drop in centres and Homeless Healthcare GP clinics.
 The nurses provide basic medical care on the streets like blood pressure and blood sugar checks, suturing of small lacerations and doing wound dressings.
 More serious conditions are referred into the weekday morning Homeless Healthcare GP clinics or RPH ED depending on need.